San Francisco'sMost Stylish Dispensaries

 It’s no secret that San Francisco has always been 420-friendly, but legalization has transformed a product that was once more of a wink-and-a-nod gig into a lucrative industry.
 The world of cannabis has come a long way since those tie-dye and tapestry-laden headshops you might have frequented in college.
 These days, consumers have stepped out from the dimly lit, patchouli-scented shadows and into sleekly designed showrooms catering to everyone from grad students to grandparents.
 With seemingly endless options for where to catch your next buzz in San Francisco, we picked a few of the city’s most well-designed offerings.

-Before you venture out into these weed wonderlands, keep in mind that like all establishments, these cannabis clubs are dealing with the ongoing ebbs and flows of quarantine and safety protocols.
+Before you venture out into these weed wonderlands, keep in mind that, like all establishments, these cannabis clubs deal with the ongoing ebbs and flows of quarantine and safety protocols.
 As essential businesses, many have stepped up their game to include distanced lines, plexiglass barriers, and enough hand sanitizer to wipe out every germ you’ve picked up since the Giants last won the World Series.

 2029 Market St.